Disclosure: As an Amazon Associate I earn from qualifying purchases.

 If you prefer carrying a load on your back, the Osprey Farpoint and Pacsafe Venturesafe EXP packs are your best options.

-Personally, if I took the backpack-only route, I would choose Pacsafe because of the myriad anti-theft features and cleaner appearance.
+Personally, if I took the backpack-only route, I would choose Pacsafe because of its myriad anti-theft features and cleaner appearance.

 The bottom line is that all the selections in our Top 5 are the best backpacks for backpacking Europe.
 First, determine your length of stay and planned activities.
 Once you figure that part out, choosing the best option from our Top 5 will be quite easy.